QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 * implementations of those functions in the `/src` directory
 * comprehensive set of tests
 * project and manifest files to replicate your development environment
-* automated running of the tests with Travis CI in GitHub
+* automated running of the tests with GitHub Actions

 For the tests, you should have at the very minimum